 Any time you have a job interview, you’re very likely to hear interview questions like, “tell me a time when you failed.”

-I’m going to walk you through the best way to answer questions about times when you failed, and how to avoid the traps and mistakes that can cost you the job offer.
+I’m going to walk you through why interviewers ask about this topic, the best way to answer questions about times when you failed, and how to avoid the traps and mistakes that can cost you the job offer.

-There are three key things employers look for in your answer, and some things they definitely do *not* want to hear, so we’ll cover everything.
+There are three key things employers look for in every answer to this question, so let’s start with that…

 Everyone makes mistakes, but no hiring manager wants to hire somebody who’s going to keep repeating the same errors over and over.
 That drives them CRAZY.